dbrumley/harness-training-bae/README.md

-# Training material
+# Mayhem Training Material

-Each one of the top-level folders corresponds to a `Lab` around Mayhem.
-Specifically:

-1. *binary-intro*: Lab: Running Mayhem on your First Program (Richard)
+This folder includes training material for getting familiar with and using Mayhem.

+## Labs
+*binary-intro*: Lab: Running Mayhem on your First Program *network-lab*: Lab: Running on Network Binaries *packaging-lab*: Lab: More concepts on packaging a target for analysis *tinyxml2-harness-lab*: Lab: Introduction to Harness Writing in C *advanced-c-harnessing-lab*: Lab: Advanced C Harnessing *binary-shared-libraries*: Lab: Harnessing Shared Library Binaries *binary-patching*: Lab: Binary Patching & Harnessing

+## Lecture
-2. *methodology*: Introduction to Software Testing and Dynamic Analysis: What’s Inside Mayhem (Alex Taylor)
+*methodology*: Introduction to Software Testing and Dynamic Analysis: What’s Inside Mayhem
-3. *TBD*: Lab: Running on Network Binaries (Marlies)
-4. *tinyxml2-harness-lab*: Lab: Introduction to Harness Writing in C (Mark)
-5. *TBD*: Lab: Advanced C Harnessing (Alex Taylor)
-6. *binary-shared-libraries*: Lab: Harnessing Shared Library Binaries (Ryan Goulden)
-7. *binary-patching*: Lab: Binary Patching & Harnessing (Alex Taylor)